vsshetter/M2_Embsys/Project/1_Requirements/README.md

 | LLR 4.1 | Display is driven by MAX 7219 IC |
 | LLR 4.2 | Output should be error less |

+# SWOT ANALYSIS
+# STRENGHT
+* Less human interaction .
+* count limit is used by push buttons.
+* easy to use.
+# WEAKNESS
+* Not connected to internet.
+* Unable to monitor through the phone.
+* Deadlines.
+# OPPURTUNITIES
+* Less cost.
+* It consumes less power.
+* Scope of this system is very huge in human automation.
+# THREATS
+* System won't work if power is not there.
+* Best applications are avalible.
+* Mainatinance